19 March 2018

-A new report by charity Action on Hearing Loss entitled Good Practice? has found that people with deafness and hearing loss still don’t enjoy equality of access to healthcare.
+A new report by charity Action on Hearing Loss in Northern Ireland entitled Good Practice? has found that people with deafness and hearing loss still don’t enjoy equality of access to healthcare.

-A key area of concern for patients with deafness and hearing loss was booking urgent same-day appointments, with more than one-third of survey respondents having experienced difficulties.
-Of these, one in five (19%) survey respondents said they had experienced difficulties because they were offered a same-day phone appointment by their GP surgery, even though they cannot use the phone.
+A key area of concern for patients with deafness and hearing loss was booking urgent same-day appointments, with almost half (48%) of survey respondents having experienced difficulties because urgent appointments can only be booked by telephone, even though they cannot use the phone.